Written by Hazel Secco, CFP®, CDFA®

 Building an Emergency Medical Fund

-2. Consider an HSA (Health Savings Account) if eligible—it offers valuable tax advantages.
+- Use an HSA (Health Savings Account) if you’re eligible—it offers powerful tax benefits

-4. Keep funds easily accessible in a high-yield savings account.
+- Keep the money accessible in a high-yield savings account

 Developing Your Housing Strategy

-Remember that dream house you imagined for retirement?
-The one with the perfect garden and just enough space?
-Three out of four adults over 50 hope to stay in their current homes as they age.[16]
-But here’s the question that might keep you up at night: Is your current home truly ready for your tomorrow?
+Remember that home you once imagined for retirement—the one with just enough space, light, and comfort?
+You’re not alone.
+Nearly three out of four adults over 50 hope to stay in their current homes as they age.
+But the real question is this:

 Evaluating Current Living Situation

-- Can you walk to places that bring you joy?
+- Can you easily walk to places that bring you joy—shops, parks, friends?

-- Will your home still welcome you if mobility becomes challenging?
+- Would your home still work if mobility became more challenging?

 Planning for Aging in Place